ViviQD/ViviComm-Doc/README.md

 ---

+# Documentation License
+The documentation of ViviComm Lite is licensed under **Apache 2.0** (see [LICENSE.md](LICENSE.md)).

-## License
+## Commercial Use Statement

-This project is distributed under the GNU GPL v3 license.
-This means any modifications or derivative works must also be licensed under GPL v3, ensuring that all contributions remain open and freely available.
-For the full license text, please refer to the LICENSE file included in this repository.
+ViviComm Lite serves as the open-source version of the ViviComm platform.
+Under the terms of Apache 2.0, **content from this documentation may be freely incorporated into the commercial version** without restriction.

+For additional details, refer to [LICENSE.md](LICENSE.md) or contact the project maintainers.

 ---